Evidence of mixed scaling for mean profile similarity in the stable atmospheric surface layer: Discussion

 where $u_*/U_g$ is the geostrophic drag coefficient predicted from resistance laws \citep{Rossby1935,Lettau1959}.
 The same z-less approximation can be made for the temperature, resulting in

 based on the temperatures $\theta_h$ at $z=h$ and $\theta_s$ at the surface.

-Equations (\ref{eq:drag}, \ref{eq:dragtemp}) are represented by dashed lines in Fig. \ref{fig:zless}(b,e).
+Equations (\ref{eq:drag}, \ref{eq:dragtemp}) are represented by dashed lines in Fig. \ref{fig6}(b,e).
 The equations align well with the general shape of the profiles.
-The coarse z-less approximation employed here overpredicts the temperature gradient by 20-30\% in Fig. \ref{fig:zless}(e), but this difference can be accounted for using a constant correction factor.
-Based on Fig. \ref{fig:zless}(b,e), the relevance of $h$ in the similarity relations results from an approximately z-less gradient directly above the surface layer that creates an asymptotic boundary condition expressed through Eq. \eqref{eq:grad}.
+The coarse z-less approximation employed here overpredicts the temperature gradient by 20-30\% in Fig. \ref{fig6}(e), but this difference can be accounted for using a constant correction factor.
+Based on Fig. \ref{fig6}(b,e), the relevance of $h$ in the similarity relations results from an approximately z-less gradient directly above the surface layer that creates an asymptotic boundary condition expressed through Eq. \eqref{eq:grad}.

-The connection between the approximations in Eqs. \eqref{eq:drag} and \eqref{eq:dragtemp} and the mixed length scaling $\sqrt{Lh}$ relies on the resistance laws for drag $U_g/u_*$ and heat transfer $(\theta_h-\theta_s)/\theta_*$.
-The stability dependence of these laws is evaluated in Fig. \ref{fig:zless}(c,f).
+The connection between the approximations in Eqs. \eqref{eq:drag} and \eqref{eq:dragtemp} and the composite length scale $\sqrt{Lh}$ relies on the resistance laws for drag $U_g/u_*$ and heat transfer $(\theta_h-\theta_s)/\theta_*$.
+The stability dependence of these laws is evaluated in Fig. \ref{fig6}(c,f).
 The trends closely match $\sqrt{h/L}$ for both velocity and temperature, such that the z-less terms in Eqs. \eqref{eq:drag} and \eqref{eq:dragtemp} can be approximated as

-The dependence of the approximate z-less gradient on stratification therefore results in the same mixed length similarity parameter as Eq. \eqref{eq:heist}.
-Based on the fitted coefficients $C_u=$ 14 and $C_\theta=$ 24 in the Fig. \ref{fig:zless}(c,f) curves, the constant factors in Eq. \eqref{eq:quad} are 5.6 and 9.7 for velocity and temperature, respectively.
+The dependence of the approximate z-less gradient on stratification therefore results in the same revised similarity parameter as Eq. \eqref{eq:heist}.
+Based on the fitted coefficients $C_u=$ 14 and $C_\theta=$ 24 in the Fig. \ref{fig6}(c,f) curves, the constant factors in Eq. \eqref{eq:quad} are 5.6 and 9.7 for velocity and temperature, respectively.
 These values are reasonably similar to the slope factors in Eq. \eqref{eq:heist} in consideration of the coarse assumptions made here.

 One notable assumption for the bulk z-less gradient is to neglect the effect of $z$ scaling in the surface layer where the gradients are significantly greater than the z-less approximation.
-Excluding the surface layer from the z-less gradient leads to the revised approximations $(U_g-U_1)/(h-z_1)$ and $(\theta_h-\theta_1)/(h-z_1)$, where $U_1$ and $\theta_1$ correspond to the estimated departure points from $z$ scaling shown in Fig. \ref{fig:zless}(a,d).
-These surface layer offsets $U_1$ and $\theta_1$ account for a majority of the fitted intercepts in Fig. \ref{fig:zless}(c,f), respectively, and help to explain the overprediction and small discrepancies seen in the outer layer in Fig. \ref{fig:zless}(b,e).
+Excluding the surface layer from the z-less gradient leads to the revised approximations $(U_g-U_1)/(h-z_1)$ and $(\theta_h-\theta_1)/(h-z_1)$, where $U_1$ and $\theta_1$ correspond to the estimated departure points from $z$ scaling shown in Fig. \ref{fig6}(a,d).
+These surface layer offsets $U_1$ and $\theta_1$ account for a majority of the fitted intercepts in Fig. \ref{fig6}(c,f), respectively, and help to explain the overprediction and small discrepancies seen in the outer layer in Fig. \ref{fig6}(b,e).